pranaygp/redux-create-fetcher/README.md

 Suppose the developer does not wish to dispatch a success action immediately upon parsing a response from her endpoint.
-A typical scenario would be that she wishes to create an mugshot from data associated with a user and store this created image in the redux store.
+A typical scenario would be that she wishes to create a mugshot from data associated with a user and store this created image in the redux store.
 This requires using the `image.onload` callback, rather than immediately dispatching a a success action containing a response from her endpoint.